 If a Muslim can’t fast during Ramadan, they should try and fast at a different time of the year instead.
-If they can’t fast at all, they should pay Fidya which is a donation made to charity to feed people who are hungry and who don’t have any food.
+If they can’t fast at all, they should pay Fidya, a donation made to charity, to feed people who are hungry and don’t have any food.

-Everyone else should fast during the day, and that means no eating or drinking (not even water) for as long as the sun is up.
+Everyone else should fast during the day, which means no eating or drinking (not even water) for as long as the sun is up.

 The first meal before the sun has risen is a bit like breakfast (only it’s eaten earlier) and is called Suhoor.
 Lots of Muslims eat foods that release energy slowly – usually breakfast foods.

-The meal that is eaten after the sun has set is called Iftar and is just like a normal dinner.
+The meal eaten after the sun has set is called Iftar and is just like a normal dinner.

-Before Suhoor and Iftar, it’s traditional to eat dates first because this is what the Prophet Muhammad (PBUH) did.
-It’s also traditional to drink a lot of water to keep hydrated and healthy throughout the day.
+Before Suhoor and Iftar, it was traditional to eat dates first because this is what the Prophet Muhammad (PBUH) did.
+Drinking a lot of water is also traditional to keep hydrated and healthy throughout the day.

 What Happens if the Fast is Broken?